munificent/craftinginterpreters/book/parsing-expressions.md

 [comma operator]: https://en.wikipedia.org/wiki/Comma_operator

     Add support for comma expressions.
-(You will have to define a new syntax tree node for a comma expression too.)
 Give them the same precedence and associativity as in C. Write the grammar, and then implement the necessary parsing code.